Indk0/FinMeBlog/README.md

 #### Note - These features are listed as unticked acceptance criterias or incomplete developer/users tories with the label future consideration in different Kanban boards.

 ## Acknowledgements
+#### I would like to say thank you to everyone that has supported my learning during the project and my time at Code Institute.
+#### I want to say thank you to Paul, Vasi and Shelly for providing guidance as facilitors.
+#### A big thank you John, Kevin and Ruu for helping me get through coding issues.
+#### Finally a big thank you to my cohort for being great company.